|Body cylindrical anteriorly and flattened posteriorly|

 Nemerteans can have from two to 250 pigment-cup eyes.
-The one above has two eyes, and above right six eyes.
+The one below has two eyes, and above six eyes.

-with stylets (see Prostoma rubrum above right, which in some can deliver toxic secretions), and Tetrasemma sp. a mud-dwelling species on the right.
+There are two Classes; the Anopla with a simple proboscis; and the Enopla with a more complicated proboscis armed with stylets (see Prostoma rubrum above right, which in some can deliver toxic secretions), and Tetrasemma sp. a mud-dwelling species below.

 Tetrastemma sp. can eat prey wider than itself, and wide prey shows up as a bulge in its body which gets smaller as digestion proceeds and the prey passes further down the body.

 Regeneration from the fragments is simple, and is an alternative means of reproduction for this worm.